Search For Schools

 Graduates of the program can pursue roles such as cyber security engineers, cyber security analysts, network engineers or architects, cyber crime analysts, cyber security architects, and IT auditors.

-Stevenson also offers a bachelor’s degree in cybersecurity and digital forensics, a graduate certificate in digital forensics, and a post-baccalaureate certificate in digital forensics.
+Stevenson also offers a bachelor’s degree in cybersecurity and digital forensics and a graduate certificate in digital forensics.

 This online program gives students the tools to create and administer information assurance in public or private settings.
 The school offers its own Network Security Lab and Data Recovery Lab, allowing real-time intrusion detection, data management, and information preservation training.
 It provides 30 credits and includes an overview of legal and security topics, plus some computer programming topics.

 This degree is designed for students who have completed undergraduate criminal justice or computer science majors or minors and those with baccalaureate degrees in technical fields.
-Additional requirements for admission include a completed graduate application, official transcripts of all previous college work, a current resume, official GRE scores (waivers available), and two letters of recommendation.
+Additional requirements for admission include a completed graduate application, official transcripts of all previous college work, a current resume, and two letters of recommendation.
 Preference will be given to applicants with a GPA of 3.0 or higher.

 • Location: Huntsville, TX